Tithes & Alms

 5 Flee, therefore, fornication, my children and command your wives and your daughters, that they adorn not their heads and faces to deceive the mind; because every women who uses these wiles hath been reserved for eternal punishment.

-• An example can be found in the Testament of Judah how a woman can be adorned with the intent to deceive in the mind.
+An example can be found in the Testament of Judah of how a woman can be adorned with the intent to deceive in the mind;

 Testament of Judah 12:4-8

-4...the spirits of jealousy and of fornication arrayed themselves against me, until I lay with Bathshua the Canaanite, and Tamar, who was espoused to my sons.
+4...the spirits of jealousy and of fornication arrayed themselves against me, until I lay with Bathshua the Canaanite..
 For I said to my father-in-law: I will take counsel with my father, and so will I take thy daughter.
-And he was unwilling, but he showed me a boundless store of gold in his daughter’s behalf; for he was 5 a king.
-And he adorned her with gold and pearls, and caused her to pour out wine for us at the 6 feast with the beauty of women.
-And the wine turned aside my eyes, and pleasure blinded my 7 heart.
-And I became enamoured of and I lay with her, and transgressed the commandment of 8 AHAYAH and the commandment of my fathers, and I took her to wife.
+And he was unwilling, but he showed me a boundless store of gold in his daughter’s behalf; for he was a king.
+5 And he adorned her with gold and pearls, and caused her to pour out wine for us at the feast with the beauty of women.
+6 And the wine turned aside my eyes, and pleasure blinded my 7 heart.
+7 And I became enamoured of and I lay with her, and transgressed the commandment of the Lord and the commandment of my fathers, and I took her to wife.

 Son 1:10